 The first garden

 Since 2018 we have expanded and expect to expand more in fall 2023!

 During August and until our final harvest, we offer our freshly picked vegetables to Food Bank clients that come to pick up emergency food boxes.
 At the Final harvest, all vegetables are taken to the Food Bank.

 How you can help:

 Christ Lutheran members donate, cut, split, stack & store firewood for use by Love INC clients.
 Intergenerational work parties are scheduled in early fall to process donated wood.
 Birch & spruce are accepted.
-Love INC refers clients to CLC’S woodlot who have been approved for one load of firewood.
+Helping Alaska refers clients to CLC'S woodlot who have been approved for one load of firewood.
 Clients are encouraged to arrange for pick up, but our volunteers also deliver firewood if needed.
 In case of emergency, our CLC members & friends may access firewood with prior approval by Pastor Dustin.

 These volunteers are a hard group to catch on camera but we have caught a few:

 There are many ways our members serve the Fairbanks Community.
 When a service project is coming up there will be posts about it in our news and more information right here on this page.